SSWConsulting/SSW.Rules.Content/rules/manage-azure-costs/rule.md

 ---
 Azure costs can be difficult to figure out and it is important to make sure there are no hidden surprises.
 To avoid bill shock, it is crucial to be informed.

-There are various cost management tools that help keep Azure costs in line.
+Let's have a look at the tools and processes that can be put in place to help manage Azure costs:

 <!--endintro-->

-### Budgets
+### Budgets - Specify how much you aim to spend

 Budgets are a tool that allow users to define how much money is spent on either an Azure Subscription or a specific resource group.